kieras/cbn-trello-analysis/README.md

     1. Go to ‘APIs and Services’ and click on ‘Credentials’
     2. Click on ‘+ Create Credentials’ and select ‘Service Account’
 	  3. Choose an appropriate name and click on ‘Create’
-	  4. Select the role ‘Service Account User’ and click on ‘Continue’
+	  4. Select the role ‘Service Account User’ and click on ‘Create and Continue'’
 	  5. Click on ‘Done’
 	  6. Select the service account you just created and go to the ‘Keys’ tab.
     7. Click on ‘Add key’ and ‘Create new key’, select ‘JSON’ and click on ‘Create’.